horizon-research/hvs_vr_encoding/host/base_delta/Readme.md

 ##  Base-Delta Encoder and Decoder
-This BD implementation use signed value to represent Delta, unsigned value maybe a little more effictient and intuitive, but here we just align with the paper.
-Also, in this implementation we store tags instead of bitlens, which might not be the optimal ase too.
+This BD implementation is a little different from the paper implementation, we add two improvement:
+- store bitlens instead onf tags since bitlens is shorter.
+- using minimum value as base instead of average of max and min since it can prevent signed / unsigned conversion.

 ### 1. Encoder - Decoder Loop back test: